amishdsouza/profile/README.md

-- 🔭 I’m currently working on Python
+- 🔭 I’m currently working on React
-- 🌱 I’m currently learning Machine Learning and Internet of Things
+- 🌱 I’m currently learning Full Stack Development (MERN stack)
 - 👯 I’m looking to collaborate on anything that requires coding
-- 🤔 I’m looking for help with: UI/UX design & Machine Learning
 - 📫 How to reach me: amishdsouza1998@gmail.com

 &nbsp;